nach0: Multimodal Natural and Chemical Languages Foundation Model: Results and discussion

 To evaluate the zero-shot performance, we had to limit the evaluation to a subset of 2000 samples from the test set for each of the three datasets, considering the computational constraints of ChatGPT.
+As well we utilized the GPT-3.5-turbo model through the OpenAI API and multi-task \ourmodel{} base for evaluation purposes.
 In the case of the PICO dataset, ChatGPT achieved a word-level F1 score of 64.43\%, comparable to the results obtained by fine-tuned \ourmodel{} base on this subset (F1 score of 67.60\%).
 For MedMCQA-Open, ChatGPT achieved a BLEU2 score of 1.68\%, while the fine-tuned \ourmodel{} base attained a BLEU2 score of 6.30\%.
 In the molecular description generation task, ChatGPT achieved a BLEU2 score of 2.23\%, whereas the fine-tuned \ourmodel{} base excelled with a BLEU2 score of 42.80\%.
 Based on our preliminary findings, it is evident that utilizing ChatGPT directly leads to subpar performance compared to models trained specifically on the domain-specific dataset, how it was done in \ourmodel{}.